George Augustus Quentin

-Lieutenant-General Sir George Augustus Quentin (1760–1851) was a British Army officer who fought in the Napoleonic Wars.
+Lieutenant-General Sir George Augustus Quentin, (1760 – 7 December 1851) was a British army officer who served in the Napoleonic Wars.

 Biography

 George Quentin was born in 1760, and was the eldest son of George Quentin of Göttingen.

 Quentin served seven years in the Hanoverian Garde du Corps, prior to entering the British Army.
 He was appointed cornet in the 10th Light Dragoons in 1793.
 Subsequent promotions followed to lieutenant (1 October 1794); captain (17 May 1796); major (14 February 1805) and Lieutenant-Colonel on 13 October 1808.
 He served in the Peninsular War under Sir John Moore from 11 November 1808 to 16 June 1809, at the battles of Benavente and Corunna; also in Spain, under the Duke of Wellington, in 1813 and 1814, where he received a gold medal and one clasp for his conduct in command of the 10th Hussars at the battles of Orthes and the Toulouse.
 He received the brevet rank of Colonel on 4 June 1814 and in 1815 served under Wellington in Flanders, and at Waterloo, where he was severely wounded.
 He was promoted to lieutenant-general in 1838.

 At Waterloo in 1815 he was badly wounded, and created Companion of the Order of the Bath (CB) later that year.
 He was created Knight Commander of the Royal Guelphic Order in 1821.
 He was aide-de-camp to the Prince Regent from 1811 to 1825, when he was appointed Equerry to the Crown Stables.
 He died on 7 December 1851, aged 91.